errorception/cumin/README.md

 Inspired by [Resque](https://github.com/defunkt/resque) and [Kue](https://github.com/learnboost/kue).
 Adapted to fit node's style of doing multiple things simultaneously in the same process, and to work for high-throughput message scenarios.

-**Beta!** This library shouldn't be considered production-ready yet.
-However, please use this in your apps and let me know what you think.
+This library is in heavy use at [Errorception](http://errorception.com/).

 ## Example